mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 gear and a set of lighter arms for fine work.

-A modular bay on the back of the robot can be used for various applications including shaping logs, force- drying organic matter, sorting ore chunks or even small-scale fabrication work if optional machinery is installed.
+A modular bay on the back of the robot can be used for various applications including shaping logs, force-drying organic matter, sorting ore chunks or even small-scale fabrication work if optional machinery is installed.
 Workbots of this size are typically used for heavy tasks like construction or earthmoving, and can